What can you expect after deworming your dog?

 Many worming treatments begin to work immediately.

 If you use a tablet or chewable based worming treatment, make sure your dog completely swallows it.
 Some dogs may try to spit out the wormer immediately or even several minutes after you have administered it.
 Dogs can occasionally vomit shortly after taking the dose and may bring the tablet back up again.
-If this happens, ask your vet’s advice about when and how to reworm, or call the Bayer Customer Care Line 1800 678 368.
+If this happens, ask your vet’s advice about when and how to reworm, or call our Customer Care Line 1800 678 368.

 The deworming process after a few days